sypsyp97/diffct/_sources/fbp_fan_example.rst.txt

 Fan beam FBP extends parallel beam reconstruction to the more realistic fan beam geometry used in clinical CT scanners.
 This example shows how to:

-- Configure fan beam geometry parameters (source distance, detector distance)
+- Configure fan beam geometry parameters (SID, SDD)
 - Generate fan beam projections with proper weighting
 - Apply ramp filtering with cosine weighting correction
 - Perform fan beam backprojection reconstruction